 - Greek seasoning blend sprinkled for the crust

-- 2 T. parmesan cheese
+- 2 t.
+Parmesan cheese

 - ½ cup of tomato or pizza sauce of your choice

-- 2 cups of cheese
+- 1½ cups of part skim mozzarella cheese

-- 4 cloves of fresh garlic
+- 4 cloves of fresh garlic, minced

-- or any other toppings of your choice!
+- or any other toppings of your choice! (fat free to keep this in E territory)

 - Stir with a wooden spoon until the dough is evenly wet with no dry spots.